LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

    ``@Entity`` annotation, as well as the no-arg constructor required for Hibernate to create an object.

 #.
-In the model class ``Skill``, add a field for a longer description of the skill.
+In the model class ``Skill``, add a field for a longer description of the skill, named ``description``, with public accessor methods.
 Some hiring managers like to have
    more information available about the nature of a given programming language or framework.

 #.
 As with ``Employer``, give this class the ``@Entity`` annotation and be sure it contains a no-arg